Trenton–Mercer Airport: Commercial service era

-The airport's Air Traffic Control operations were based in the control tower and operate between 6AM and midnight during the 1980s and early 1990s.
+The airport's air traffic control operations, based in the control tower, operated between 6AM and midnight during the 1980s and early 1990s.
 Since January 1994, tower operations have been shortened to 6AM and 10PM.

+United flew mainline jet service with Boeing 727-200s and Boeing 737-200s to Trenton direct from Chicago O'Hare Airport in 1984–86.
+According to the Official Airline Guide (OAG), by late 1989 USAir Express was the only airline serving Trenton with flights operated with small British Aerospace BAe Jetstream 31 commuter turboprop airliners nonstop from both Baltimore and Washington National Airport, flown via a code sharing agreement with USAir.

 In 1994, as a cost-cutting measure, the Mercer County Airport Police and Fire Department was disbanded and replaced by the Mercer County Sheriff's Office (police) and ProTec Fire Services (Aircraft Fire Rescue).

-In 1995, the airport's name was changed to Trenton–Mercer Airport in an effort to identify it with the city of Trenton (the capital of New Jersey and county seat of Mercer County).
+The following year, in 1995, the airport's name was changed to Trenton–Mercer Airport in an effort to identify it with the city of Trenton – the capital of New Jersey and county seat of Mercer County.